Coney Island (Cincinnati, Ohio): History

 Over the years, Coney Island became a full-fledged amusement park, complete with rides and carnival games.
 Notable additions included the first and second Island Queen in 1896 and 1925, respectively, Moonlite Gardens dance pavilion in 1925, the Wildcat and Twister wooden roller coasters in 1926, the Land of Oz children's section in 1934, and the Shooting Star roller coaster (a renovation of the former Clipper roller coaster) in 1947.

 Coney Island became a Cincinnati institution.
 It was desegregated after being sued in 1952 by Marian Spencer.
 The park's proximity to the river made it prone to frequent flooding.
 In 1968, park management entered into talks with Taft Broadcasting for the purpose of developing a new park on higher ground.
 Taft responded by buying Coney Island outright in 1969, and construction began the following year on a new site located in Deerfield Township of Warren County 25 mi north of Cincinnati along Interstate 71.
 Coney Island closed its amusements on September 6, 1971, as most of its rides were moved to the newly completed Kings Island theme park.

 After Kings Island opened in 1972, Taft Broadcasting intended to sell Coney Island's land for redevelopment.
 However, with the company's decision to open another theme park in Virginia (Kings Dominion) and its acquisition of Carowinds on the North Carolina-South Carolina border, the property's redevelopment became a low priority.
 Less than two years after closing, Coney Island reopened permanently in 1973.
 The park was only a shadow of its former self but still featured several popular attractions.
-The Sunlite Pool was one of those attractions that helped Coney Island remain a popular summertime destination.
+The Sunlite Pool helped Coney Island remain a popular summertime destination.

 The park donated 15 acre of land for the construction of Riverbend Music Center which opened in 1984.
 The land was the former location of the Wildcat and Shooting Star roller coasters.
 The Riverbend amphitheater serves as the summer home of the Cincinnati Symphony and Pops Orchestras, as well as a concert venue for other musical acts.
 In 1991, Coney Island was purchased by Cincinnati businessman Ronald Walker.
-No longer held back by a corporate entity, management has been able to restore Coney Island as a traditional amusement park with familiar rides such as the "Tilt-A-Whirl", bumper cars, carnival games and musical shows.
+No longer held back by a corporate entity, management was able to restore Coney Island as a traditional amusement park with familiar rides such as the "Tilt-A-Whirl", bumper cars, carnival games and musical shows.

-Coney Island announced plans to remove all amusement rides from the park on September 21, 2019, but continues to operate as a water park featuring the Sunlite Pool and other water-related attractions.
+Coney Island announced plans to remove all amusement rides from the park on September 21, 2019, but continued to operate as a water park featuring the Sunlite Pool and other water-related attractions.
 The decision was based on attendance, consumer feedback, and rising costs associated with maintaining ride operation.